 A Special Opportunity for Those 70½ Years Old and Older

-You can take advantage of a simple way to benefit Pitt and receive tax benefits in return.
-You can give up to $100,000 per year from your IRA directly to the University without paying income taxes on the money.
-This popular gift option is commonly called the IRA charitable rollover, but you may also see it referred to as a qualified charitable distribution—or QCD for short.
-Learn more about this type of gift.
+You can give any amount (up to a maximum of $100,000) per year from your IRA directly to a qualified charity such as the University of Pittsburgh without having to pay income taxes on the money.
+Gifts of any value $100,000 or less are eligible for this benefit and you can feel good knowing that you are making a difference at the University of Pittsburgh.
+This popular gift option is commonly called the IRA charitable rollover, but you may also see it referred to as a qualified charitable distribution, or QCD for short.

 Why Consider This Gift?

 - Your gift will be put to use today, allowing you to see the difference your donation is making.